How to become a peer reviewer: Tips for early career researchers

 2. Approach your mentor or supervisor

-Your mentor or supervisor can be of immense help if you want to progress from being an author to a reviewer.
+For early career researchers, support from mentors or supervisors can be of immense help to progress from being an author to a reviewer.
 Since they are in touch with editors, they can help by putting in a word for you or even put you in touch with the relevant people.
 Moreover, if your supervisor happens to be an editor, he/she may consider you for reviews if you show interest.
-Another benefit in this case is that your mentor might be able to provide you with tips and guidance on how to review, which can be of great help to budding reviewers in the absence of any formal training.
+Another benefit in this case is that your mentor might be able to provide you with tips and guidance on how to become a good reviewer, which can be of great help to budding reviewers in the absence of any formal training.

 3. Be proactive in contacting journal editors

 Rather than waiting for journal editors to find you, you can take the bold step of approaching editors and expressing an interest in reviewing.
 When attending conferences, you can talk to editors who are associated with journals in your field.
 Editors are interested in getting fresh perspectives; thus, showing them your willingness may land you the position of a co-reviewer or even an independent reviewer.
 Alternatively, you can write e-mails to editors explaining to them your intention of serving as a reviewer.
 Do not forget to provide some background about yourself and your publication record in this written communication.
 But before you do this, do go through the journal guidelines for peer reviewers to understand the basic requirements and expectations from peer reviewers.